FACTBOX-The economic remedies for the coronavirus

 The ECB, the central bank of the euro zone, has so far avoided cutting interest rates.
 Policymakers did hold an unscheduled meeting on March 3 but it was to discuss operational responses to coronavirus, such as whether to hold events and staff shortages, rather than any policy response, sources close to the matter said.
 The ECB has asked euro zone banks to review their business continuity plans and the actions they can take to prepare for and minimize the potential adverse effects of the coronavirus, a letter seen by Reuters shows.

-THE EUROPEAN UNION The European Union is giving governments fiscal leeway to individually deal with the economic impact of the coronavirus and may decide on a more concerted stimulus if the economy suffers severely, officials said.
+THE EUROPEAN UNION European Union leaders will hold emergency talks on March 10 to discuss a joint response to the coronavirus.
+The EU has already given governments fiscal leeway to individually deal with the economic impact of the coronavirus.

-EU finance ministers, who have ultimate control of the application of EU rules that limit government borrowing, discussed on March 4 a response to the impact of the epidemic on growth.
-They agreed the economic impact of the virus was an emergency and an event outside their control.
-In such exceptional cases, EU budget rules, called the Stability and Growth Pact, allow governments to stop cutting deficits and public debt, and address the challenge at hand.
-There is no limit set in this flexibility clause.
+The head of the European Commission Ursula von der Leyen said the bloc's executive was assessing conditions to grant flexibility to states in providing public subsidies to crisis-hit sectors.
+GERMANY

 Budget experts estimate the government has the fiscal room for additional measures worth at least 17 billion euros ($18.9 billion).
 Some officials say that Berlin could even put together a stimulus package worth up to 50 billion euros, without ditching the government's policy of no new debt.
 BRITAIN